CommonAccord/Site-Compliance/Doc/FoleyGRS/FCPAPolicy/Sec/Who.md

 2.1.sec=Third parties who are in a position to recommend or refer business to ABC.

-3.sec=As noted above, any payment that cannot be made directly to an individual under this Policy may also not be made indirectly, such as to a close relative, through a friend, via the individual’s business, or through some other intermediary.
+3.sec=As noted above, any payment that cannot be made directly to an individual under {this_Policy} may also not be made indirectly, such as to a close relative, through a friend, via the individual’s business, or through some other intermediary.

 =[Z/paras/s3]